mhoffman/mhoffman.github.com/projects/index.md

 ## wikiexplore

 [wikiexplore](http://wikiexplore.herokuapp.com/) is a single-page app that helps exploring one's geographical environment by leveraging the power of OpenStreetMap and Wikipedia.
+(Give it a second to load initially.)